Clarified Butter and Ghee

 2 sticks (1 cup) unsalted butter

-2) Put it into the freezer for about 30 minutes.
+2) Put it into the freezer for about 30 minutes or the fridge for about an hour until it solidifies again.

-3) It will separate into three layers, a thin layer of white milkfat at the top, a lemon colored layer of clarified butter, and a thin bottom layer of more solids and water.
-Scrape off the top layer and discard it.
+3) It will separate into three layers, a thin layer of white milk solids at the top, a lemon colored layer of clarified butter, and a thin bottom layer of more solids and water.
+Scrape off the top layer and save it in plastic wrap or wax paper.
+You can use this top layer on popcorn or bread.
+Mark Bittman of the New York Times says "I sometimes add it to pancake batters or pasta-like doughs such as wrappers for pierogi."